nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 6. The new `Review` object is added into an ArrayList `reviews`.

-### 5.2.2 List Reviews Feature
+#### 5.2.2 List Reviews Feature
 This feature prints out `Title`, `Category`, `Rating` and `Date` string attributes for each `Review` object in the ArrayList `reviews`.
 The mechanism to list reviews is facilitated by the `ReviewList` class.
 The user is able to list all reviews using `list` command.
 The mechanism to list reviews sorted alphabetically according to either `Title`, `Cateogry` or from highest to lowest `rating` or from earliest/ latest `Date` of entry of the review is facilitated by the `Sorter` class.

-The following Figure 7 is the Sequence diagram to _list a review_.
+The following Figure 8 is the Sequence diagram to _list a review_.

 ![img_4.png](diagrams/listReviewSeq.png)
-Figure 7.
+<p align="center">Figure 8.
 Sequence Diagram for List a Review Feature

 A general explanation of how this feature works: